French Muslims support Mideast Christians against Islamic State

 FRENCH MUSLIMS GO TO FIGHT

-Council President Dalil Boubakeur, rector of the Grand Mosque of Paris, said the grand mufti of Saudi Arabia and large Muslim organizations in Britain and the United States had clearly condemned Islamic State.
+Council President Dalil Boubakeur, rector of the Grand Mosque of Paris, said the grand mufti of Saudi Arabia and large Muslim organisations in Britain and the United States had clearly condemned Islamic State.

 If the militants succeeded in driving Christians out of the Middle East, he said, that could harm relations among religions elsewhere.
 "Muslims in Europe would be suspect," he said.

-Boubakeur, Karam and other speakers stressed that Muslim organizations had to work against radicalization by explaining to young Muslims that Islam did not condone such killing.
+Boubakeur, Karam and other speakers stressed that Muslim organisations had to work against radicalisation by explaining to young Muslims that Islam did not condone such killing.

 Anouar Kbibech, head of an association of Moroccan mosques in France, said young Muslims must understand that Islamic State was trying to carry out ethnic cleansing.
 "They must not be deceived," he said.